openmrs/openmrs-book-guide/en/Collecting Data/xforms.md

 * Give you as much flexibility as the ﻿HTML Form Entry module when it comes to the form layout and looks.

-* Some features present in the HTML Form Entry module are not yet implemented \(E.g.: relationships\)
+* Some features present in the HTML Form Entry module are not yet implemented (e.g.: relationships).

 ## Creating an XForm